Lothiard/elte-cs-bsc/3/GPU programming/gyakorlat/gpu_course_opencl/README.md

 ```

 ### Option C
-In order to generate build scripts for OpenGL-based (CL-GL interoperation) projects, used the `BUILD_WITH_OPENGL=ON` option.
+In order to generate build scripts for OpenGL-based (CL-GL interoperation) projects, use the `BUILD_WITH_OPENGL=ON` option.
 E.g.:
 ```bash
 cmake .. -DBUILD_WITH_OPENGL=ON
 ```